anthunt/aws-s3-uploader/README.md

 # Deploy

 >
- 1. pom.xml - run "maven install"
+ 1.pom.xml - run "maven install"
- 2. Confirm creation of s3-uploader- [yyyyMMddHHmiss] .zip file in target directory
- 3. Extract and use the generated zip file in the path you want to run
- 4. Structure after extracting zip file
+ 2.Confirm creation of s3-uploader- [yyyyMMddHHmiss] .zip file in target directory 3.Extract and use the generated zip file in the path you want to run 4.Structure after extracting zip file

 >>
 * **s3-uploader-[yyyyMMddHHmiss].jar :** jar for running s3-uploader